novuhq/novu/docs/docs/cookbook/introduction.md

 You can mark an In-App message as read/unread/seen/unseen.
 Messages from other channels: **Email**, **Push**, **Chat**, **Sms** can't be marked as read/unread/seen/unseen.

 :::info
-The unread/unseen functionality is not available in the Node.js SDK yet.
+The unread/unseen functionality has yet to be available in the Node.js SDK.
 Please use [the API](https://docs.novu.co/api/mark-a-subscriber-feed-message-as-seen/) to accomplish this task.
 :::

 <Tabs groupId="language" queryString>